Neon Moire X Graphic Matters: Liz McQuiston on Creative Dissent

 Subscribe (it's free) in your favorite podcast app.

-Enjoy the show!
+Enjoy the show?
 If you enjoy this one, check out the rest of our podcast episodes in your favorite podcast app.
-And if you really enjoy The Neon Moiré Show, please leave a rating and review iTunes, Apple podcast or Soundcloud.
+If you enjoyed this episode, please leave a rating and review iTunes, Apple podcast or Soundcloud.
 It helps others to find out about the show.
 Thanks you.

 Liz McQuiston's Neon 5